 Hygiene and You’s #1 Pick

-Cara from Hygiene and You gives it her vote for the best menstrual cup of 2018.
+Cara from Hygiene and You gives it her vote for the best menstrual cup.
 Here’s what she has to say:

-We certainly agree with Cara, and we love the nice range of size options.
+We certainly agree with Cara, and we like the nice range of size options.
 Juju really does make a menstrual cup for just about everyone.
-We only wish it were more widely available, perhaps on Amazon USA, or UK.

 Honourable Mention #2: The Meluna Cup

-We LOVE the Meluna here at Reusable Menstrual Cups.
+We LOVE the Meluna.
 There is a massive range of sizes and styles.
 In total, there are 20+ combinations, so you’re almost guaranteed to find a Meluna Cup that will work for you.

 Change-Diapers: The Meluna is #1

-Maria at Change-Diapers give it her vote as the best menstrual cup for 2018.
+Maria at Change-Diapers gives it her vote.
 Here’s what she has to say:

-“It’s so hard to choose the ONE “best” menstrual cup since there’s a different “best” for each woman.
-That said, I love MeLuna because they have so many options as far as firmness, size and handle styles.
+“It’s so hard to choose the ONE “best” one since there’s a different “best” for each woman.
+That said, I recommend the MeLuna because they have so many options as far as firmness, size and handle styles.
 They are a fantastic option for women with a lower cervix.”

 We certainly agree with Maria.
-The only reason that the Meluna didn’t make our list of the top 5 cups for 2018 is because all the size and style options aren’t widely available outside of Europe.
+The only reason that the Meluna didn’t make our top 5 cups is because all the size and style options aren’t widely available outside of Europe.
 We hope that the company will improve their distribution because they’ll be a menstrual cup to be reckoned with!